ulysseherbach/harissa/README.md

 # Harissa

-This is a Python package for both simulation and reverse engineering of gene regulatory networks from single-cell data.
+This is a Python package for both simulation and inference of gene regulatory networks from single-cell data.
 Its name comes from ‘HARtree approximation for Inference along with a Stochastic Simulation Algorithm.’
 It was implemented in the context of a [mechanistic approach to gene regulatory network inference](https://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-017-0487-0) from single-cell data, based upon an underlying stochastic dynamical model driven by the [transcriptional bursting](https://en.wikipedia.org/wiki/Transcriptional_bursting) phenomenon.

 *Main functionalities:*